richardiffusion/Interactive_Personal_Page/README.md

 This page is created with React, node.js and javascript.

-- V1.2.0 Update
+V1.2.0 Update
-Ai_chatbox has now supported the Stream Output!
+- /chat page Ai_chatbox has now supported the Stream Output on this project!

 # Interactive Personal Page